 In conjunction with the Governor’s Office, the Georgia Historical Society reestablished the Georgia Trustees as a way of recognizing Georgians whose accomplishments and community service reflect the highest ideals of the founding body of Trustees.
 The original Georgia Trustees, a governing body chartered and appointed by His Majesty King George II of England in 1732 to establish a new colony in North America, founded Georgia upon the principle of Non Sibi, Sed Aliis, “Not for Self but for Others.”
 GHS and the Governor’s Office reestablished the Trustees in 2008.
 The Governor annually appoints new Trustees whose history-making accomplishments and service reflect the original Trustees’ ideals.

-The Office of the Governor and the Georgia Historical Society (GHS) have named Frank Blake and John Schuerholz the 2019 Georgia Trustees, the highest honor the State of Georgia can bestow.
-Their induction by Governor Nathan Deal will take place on February 16, 2019 at the Trustees Gala.
+The Office of the Governor and the Georgia Historical Society (GHS) have named Robert L. Brown, Jr. and Robert S. Jepson, Jr. the 2020 Georgia Trustees, the highest honor the State of Georgia can bestow.
+Their induction will take place on February 15, 2020 at the Trustees Gala.

 Frank Blake served as Chairman and CEO of The Home Depot from January 2007 through November 2014, and then as chairman through January 2015.
 Frank joined The Home Depot in 2002 as executive vice president, business development and corporate operations.